A Y A N A C O N T R E R A S

 I am a producer for a nationally-distributed radio show called Sound Opinions, which is hosted by Greg Kot and Jim DeRogatis.
 Each week on the show, nationally respected rock critics Jim and Greg interview artists, talk about pop culture and music industry news, review new record releases and give trends a historical context.

 “Reclaimed Soul” is a weekly radio program that featured music spun exclusively on vinyl, and it also features interviews and stories about the people and organizations that are using either old ideas or our cultural/physical inheritances as raw materials to help push us forward.
-Features my personal collection of over 10,000 vinyl records.
-I produce stand-alone original audio pieces and documentary work for the program which air on both Vocalo and WBEZ.
+Features my personal collection of over 8,000 vinyl records.
+I produce stand-alone original audio pieces, interviews and documentary work for the program to augment the music, and I write original content for the recently revamped Vocalo.org website.
+Reclaimed Soul airs on both Vocalo and WBEZ.

 2009-Present, Executive Producer, Practically Speaking

 Since 2009, I’ve produced Practically Speaking, an hour-long Public Affairs program hosted by Audra Wilson.
 The program features long-form profiles of people who defy stereotypes, or offer the narratives behind familiar headlines.
 The production is rich in music and ambient sound.
 From 2012 through 2017, the program aired on Vocalo 91.1fm.
 Content from Practically Speaking has also aired on WBEZ, BBC Arts Hour & WCSU.